 Our little dudes got a kick out of climbing on the statue, eating ice cream and running around but then quickly, we hit the road again.
 We stopped for groceries a couple hours later in Arcata at a great co-op (North Coast Co-op) and then finally a couple of hours later made it to our campground (Hidden Springs Campground in the Avenue of the Giants / Humboldt Redwoods) for the next 2 days.
 We got a great spot probably 20 yards away from anyone else in the campground and it was relatively empty, especially since it was the weekend.
 Pretty sure at this point that we had thrown out the complicated menu that we had planned on and were just winging it with fresh veggies, hummus and bread for dinner instead of making relatively complicated dutch oven dinners.

 August 9th: Karen is up early (as is everyone else) and has to complete (I think) a 15 mile run as part of the marathon training she’s doing.
 I make breakfast and then take the boys to go find fun stuff to look at.
 We quickly hit the Drive Through Tree, which we couldn’t actually drive through with the kayak on top but it was a fun hour with some climbing and running around.
 I piled the dudes back in the car and we headed over to the visitor center to get a couple ideas of what to see.
 Karen was done with her run and needed a shower so we headed back and found a really great nature area around the ranger talk area with all kinds of giant logs and stumps that were great for climbing or pretending that you’re a king in a castle.
+The trek was going to be the perfect test to see if the RUSH 24 backpack review I based my purchase was true to its word, it certainly feels good on my back but this was to be the real test.
 We finally headed out and did a couple small hikes around the various sights, finding the albino trees and Giant Tree:

 August 10th: only so many trees you can look at when you have a 3 year old in tow.
 We decided to make our way up north to Eureka, which has a really cute little zoo.
 We did the zoo and then went into downtown and tried to find a place where we could throw in our kayak and SUP in the harbor.
 After a bit of hassling around with parking around Eureka Boardwalk, we got both the kayak and the SUP into the harbor and went for a short spin around the harbor.
 We saw a couple seals, paddled by some big boats, put our feet in the mud and then celebrated our first in the water encounter with ice cream at Living the Dream Ice Cream.